-- In studies, people who received Moderna bivalent Original/Omicron vaccine were monitored after receiving the vaccine and few serious side effects have been found to-date.
-People who receive the vaccine in studies continue to be monitored for any long-term side effects.
-Side effects can develop up to 3 days after receiving the vaccine. - Although these side effects are not serious to your health, they may make you feel unwell for a day or two; they will go away on their own.
-These side effects are expected and can indicate the vaccine is working to produce protection.
-In the study, side effects included the following:
+- Side effects can develop up to 3 days after receiving the vaccine.
+Although these side effects are not serious to your health, they may make you feel unwell for a day or two; they will go away on their own.
+These side effects are expected and can indicate the vaccine is working to produce protection. - Expected side effects include:

-" pain, redness or swelling where the needle was given (up to 9-11 days later) " nausea/vomiting " swollen and tender lymph nodes in the underarm " headache " muscle aches/stiffness " fever, chills, rash " tiredness " joint pain
+" pain, redness or swelling where the needle was given (up to 10 days later) " diarrhea " swollen and tender lymph nodes in the underarm " fever, chills, rash " muscle aches/stiffness " tiredness " decreased appetite " joint pain " nausea/vomiting " excessive sweating/night sweats " headache " feeling weak or lack of energy/sleepy